New exhibition to honour legendary Dundee poet

 Jim Stewart, who lost his battle with cancer in 2016, taught Creative Writing at the University and was described by Dundee’s Makar, W.N.
 Herbert, as ‘one of the most significant poets of the last decade’.

-A celebration of his work, including poetry, prose, pictures and personal letters, opened in the Tower Foyer Gallery on Saturday 5 October.
+A celebration of his work, including poetry, prose, pictures and personal letters, will open in the Tower Foyer Gallery on Saturday 5 October.

 Susan Haigh, co-organiser of the exhibition, said, "It has been a real privilege to pay tribute to Jim through this exhibition.